 I choose healthy ingredients that are grown sustainably, selected carefully, and then take the time to cook them with attention.
 Everything about that is just better.
 Organic, non-GMO, no nitrates, no herbicides, pesticides, insecticides, no growth hormones.
 I control the ingredients, the nutrients, the utensils, the cookware, my health, my tastes, the way to cook, my satisfaction.

-Most of my cooking is done on the weekends, prepare it with care and cook it slow… sometimes it takes 2 days to have a finished meal.
-Many times, though, I need to prepare something from my easy healthy food recipes.
+Most of my cooking is done on the weekends, preparing it with care and cooking it slow… sometimes it takes 2 days to have a finished meal.
+Most times, though, I prepare something from my easy healthy comfort food recipes.